danjperron/PicoAudioPWM/README.md

     you need to use head phone with a 1K resistor in series on left and right speaker

-    The myPWM subclass set the maximum count to 255 at a frequency around 122.5KHz.
+    The myPWM subclass set the maximum count to 255(8 bits)  or 1023(10bits)  at a frequency around 122.5KHz.

     ** the PWM is now on 10 bits (0..1023)